Be a Neat Neighbor

-Keep your property looking tidy by complying with these outside storage guidelines: • no front yard storage – store items only in the back or side yards • limit storage of a maximum of 25% of your total lot size • screen storage items in an enclosed structure or with nontransparent barrier that’s a minimum of 5 feet high.
+Keep your property looking tidy by complying with these outside storage guidelines: • no front yard storage – store items only in the back or side yards • limit storage of a maximum of 25% of your total lot size • screen storage items in an enclosed structure or with a solid, nontransparent wall or fence that’s a minimum of 5 feet high.

 STORE & SCREEN JUNK VEHICLES

-A motor vehicle, trailer or camper shell that meets one or more of these 7 conditions is defined as a junk or inoperable vehicle: wrecked, dismantled, abandoned, doesn’t operate, scrapped, stripped, cannot be safely operated.
+A motor vehicle, trailer, or camper shell that meets one or more of these seven conditions is defined as a junk or inoperable vehicle: wrecked, dismantled, abandoned, doesn’t operate, scrapped, stripped, cannot be safely operated.